swaranjalidhoble/1-ARM-Template-LogAnalytics-Query-Based-Alerts/README.md

 This ARM Template will help you to create Azure log analytics query based alerts for below resource providers and listed paramter alerts.

-You should have log analytics workspace created along with necessary solutions deployed (in this case only one solution is needed - AD Relication).
-You need have all rescources with below resource provider types connected to your log analytics worksapce.
+You should have log analytics workspace created along with necessary solutions deployed (in this case only one solution is needed - AD Replication).
+You need to have all rescources with below resource provider types connected to your log analytics worksapce.

-We have 2 type for log analytics query based alerts mentioned here in template as based on result count, based on metric measurement.
+We have 2 type for log analytics query based alerts mentioned here in template as

+1. based on result count
+2. based on metric measurement.

 To run this template you need to replace following variables: